sohilww/DotNet-From-Zero-by-Soheil-Karami/docs/docs/Contents/Session1/04-Classes-constructors-properties-inheritance/02-Constructors-and-Properties.md

 - Make the `LeafCount` field of your `Tree` class private
 - Write a method `SetLeafCount(int leafCount)` that accepts only values greater than 0
-- Try creating a tree and test with different height values (valid and invalid)
+- Try creating a tree and test with different leaf count values (valid and invalid)

 ---